igeligel/personal-site/content/12-29-2019/index.md

 - Phone Number
 - Email

 These are quite obvious.
-In general, your name should be the main part of the header.
+In general, the name should be the main part of the header.
 The phone number and email are more important to find fast when the recruiter wants to contact the applicant to introduce them to the continuation of the resume process.
 Email and phone number should be also easy to parse.
 A secret tip is also to hyperlink the email and phone number in the resume.
 The phone number might be not required to hyperlink, but the email should be clickable.
 This is because most of the recruiters and hiring managers do not print your resume out anymore.
 It is a PDF on their computer or in the applicant tracking system (ATS).

 The non-required information is listed below: